nathants/posts/006_optimizing_a_bsv_data_processing_pipeline/readme.md

 0m1.432s
 ```

-so even when we just copy bytes with cat, we can see that as the pipeline grows, time goes up. the effect is even greater when parsing and serialization is performed at each step with bcopy.
+so even when we just copy bytes with cat, we can see that as the pipeline grows, time goes up. the effect is even greater when parsing and serialization is performed at each step with [bcopy](https://github.com/nathants/bsv/blob/master/src/bcopy.c).

-when we are doing [distributed compute](/posts/refactoring-common-distributed-data-patterns-into-s4) there will be serialization. it's required before data can go over the network. for convenience, we use it between every process in the pipelines we compose from simple tools. the benefit is convenience, the cost is performance. this convenience helps us to quickly prototype pipelines and integrate new tools. once our pipelines have stabilized, we can optimize some of that out.
+when we are doing [distributed compute](/posts/refactoring-common-distributed-data-patterns-into-s4) there will be serialization. it's required before data can go over the network. for convenience, we use it between every process in the pipelines we compose to simplify their interface. the benefit is convenience, the cost is performance. this convenience helps us to quickly prototype pipelines and integrate new tools. once our pipelines have stabilized, we can optimize it out.

 first we need to install [s4](https://github.com/nathants/s4) and [spin up a cluster](https://github.com/nathants/s4/blob/master/scripts/new_cluster.sh). we're going to use an [ami](https://github.com/nathants/bootstraps/blob/master/amis/s4.sh) instead of live bootstrapping to save time.